 - Paula Martin Gonzalez

 - Cathal McCague

 - Syafiq Ramlee

 - Amandine Crombe

 Real-time habitat-guided multimodal fusion biopsies

-In collaboration with Canon® Medical Systems, the group has recently developed and is currently piloting a new ultrasound-guided fusion biopsy technique which allows for selective tissue sampling of tumour areas with distinct or similar radiomic/texture characteristics.
-The group has achieved to overlay texture-based clustering maps onto diagnostic CT images and PET/MRI habitat maps onto MRI images, respectively and then fuse them with the US during biopsies.
+In collaboration with Canon® Medical Systems, the group has recently developed and has completed piloting a new ultrasound-guided fusion biopsy technique, which allows for selective tissue sampling of tumour areas with distinct or similar radiomic/texture characteristics.
+The group has managed to overlay texture-based clustering maps onto diagnostic CT images and PET/MRI habitat maps onto MRI images, respectively and then fuse them with the US during biopsies.
 This technique will enable biological profiling and longitudinal tracking of tumour habitats in the clinical settings.

 Integration of Radiomics and Circulating Tumour DNA (ctDNA) for the Development of Predictive and Prognostic Biomarkers on Patients with Ovarian Cancer